Skip to chat with us. Skip to content

 Michael Verbora

-Dr. Verbora practices family medicine in Toronto, specializing in student health.
-He holds a BSc from the University of Windsor, an MBA from Odette School of Business, and an MD from the University of Western Ontario.
-He completed specialty training at Toronto Western Hospital and served as OCFP Chair of the Residents Committee.
+Dr. Verbora practices family medicine in Toronto and specializes in student health.
+He received his Bachelor of Science with Honours from the University of Windsor, his Masters of Business Administration from Odette School of Business, and his Doctor of Medicine from the University of Western Ontario.
+Dr. Verbora completed specialty training at the Toronto Western Hospital while acting as the OCFP (Ontario College of Family Physicians) Chair of the Residents Committee.

 Joe Fragapane